ans-group/docs.ukfast.co.uk/source/network/load-balancers/getting-started.md

 - At least one target within that target group
 - At least one listener

-There are also optional aspects which can be configure within a load balancer, for example:
+There are also optional aspects which can be configured within a load balancer, for example:
 - Access IP controls
 - SSL certificates
 - Access control rules